axtk/axtk.github.io/palatalization.md

 Since phonetic transformations usually progress over time gradually, at any given time a shift in articulation is subtle and is only adopted by some speakers, with others most likely perceiving it as unquestionably comprehensible.
 Therefore, in a complete sound chain fully representing the natural course of a phonetic transformation any two neighboring sounds should be close enough to be allophones of the same phoneme.

 If the first sound chain above is complete, it implies that at some point in time speakers of Vulgar Latin treated /kʲ/ and /tʲ/ as close variations of the same sound while speaking to each other.
-There is not much detail on how this could happen, apart from attributing this change to a shift of the point of articulation which would only take place in certain phonetic environments (see, for instance, Elcock *The Romance languages*, [p.
+There is not much detail on how this could happen, apart from attributing this change to a shift of the point of articulation that would only take place in certain phonetic environments (see, for instance, Elcock *The Romance languages*, [p.
 53](https://github.com/axtk/w/blob/main/_res/palatalization.png?raw=true)).

 On the other hand, the example of phonetic variation in the Modern German dialects seems to suggest a different perspective.
 The sound pronounced as /ç/ in Standard German, as in *ich*, is rendered as /k/ and /kʲ/ in Low German, /ɕ/ (and in certain conditions /j/) in Kölsch and other Central German dialects.
 A similar phonetic variation is seen with the adjectival suffix *-ig*.
-Since all of these variants are still observed in the living language varieties, this provides a credible insight to the possible transformations of the /k/ sound.
+With all of these variants still observed in the living language varieties, this can provide a credible insight to the possible transformations of the /k/ sound.

-With this in mind, the sound change from Vulgar Latin /k/ to Modern French /ʃ/ could have passed in the following steps:
+Since similar phonetic patterns often reoccur across different language groups, the sound change from Vulgar Latin /k/ to Modern French /ʃ/ could have passed in the following steps:

 /k/ > /kʲ/ > /ç/ > /ɕ/ > /ʃ/, as in *cantare* > *chanter*.